Create a user: Migration guide

 Key changes

-• Invitation email: The v2 endpoint now always creates a new user in an invited state and immediately sends them an invitation email to them.
-Currently, there is no option to suppress this initial email.
+- Invitation email: The v2 endpoint creates a new user in an invited state and immediately sends them an invitation email to them.
+There is currently no option to suppress this email via the API v2.

 For details on these key changes, refer to the Behavior changes section below.